Conrad N. Hilton Foundation: Leadership

-Conrad Hilton's granddaughter, Linda Hilton, became chair of the board January 2024, superseding Hawley Hilton McAuliffe.
-Prior leadership includes former chair of the board Steven M. Hilton who started working at the foundation in 1983 and served as its CEO from 2005 to 2015.
-Hilton retired as president and CEO, and was succeeded by Peter Laugharn.
-In his retirement announcement, Hilton said, “When I joined the Hilton Foundation in 1983, I couldn’t imagine the path that lay ahead.
+Conrad Hilton's granddaughter, Linda Hilton, became chair of the board in January 2024, superseding Hawley Hilton McAuliffe.

+Prior leadership includes former chair of the board Steven M. Hilton, who started working at the foundation in 1983 and served as its CEO from 2005 to 2015.
+In his retirement announcement, he said, "When I joined the Hilton Foundation in 1983, I couldn’t imagine the path that lay ahead.
 At that time, a handful of staff guided about $6 million in grants annually.
-Fast forward to today, and we have grown to a staff of over 50 and have awarded over a billion dollars in grants to improve the lives of disadvantaged and vulnerable people around the world.”
-Peter Laugharn began his tenure as president and CEO on January 1, 2016.
+Fast forward to today, and we have grown to a staff of over 50 and have awarded over a billion dollars in grants to improve the lives of disadvantaged and vulnerable people around the world."

+Peter Laugharn succeeded Hilton, and began his tenure as president and CEO on January 1, 2016.